cetooley/cetooley/README.md

 > Yet all the suns that light the corridors of the universe shine dim before the blazing of a single thought,
 > proclaiming an incandescent glory: the myriad mind of Man...

+If just one of you who reads this knows how awesome you are, then I will be happy.
+Humanity shines the light of discovery on the dim abyss of unintelligent reality.
+Hopefully someday I might get to add my light to the glimmering fabric of human achievement.

 <!---
 cetooley/cetooley is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.